Fuel efficiency is a term used to describe how effectively a vehicle uses fuel to power the engine and generate motion.

 Shopping smart can help you save money on fuel.
 If you’re ready to buy the best fuel-efficient vehicle or looking for a hybrid car.
 Here are five tips for buying a fuel-efficient vehicle.

 You can locate a car's fuel economy on the EnerGuide label.
-In case you're not acquainted with the EnerGuide label, it's typically affixed to the vehicle and displays consumption ratings for city and highway driving.
+If you're not familiar with the EnerGuide label, it's typically affixed to the vehicle and displays fuel consumption ratings for both city and highway driving.
 Additionally, it offers an estimate of the vehicle's yearly fuel cost.
 Here's an example:

 Hybrid cars have become popular because they improve fuel efficiency and reduce emissions.
 These vehicles use a combination of an internal combustion engine, an electric motor, and a battery pack to optimize power delivery and minimize fuel consumption, especially during stop-and-go driving conditions.